WestCare Nevada Inc Community Triage Center

 WestCare Nevada Inc Community Triage Center - Las Vegas, NV

 Westcare Nevada Inc Community Triage Center is an addiction treatment facility situated at 323 North Maryland Parkway in the 89101 zip code in Las Vegas, NV.
 It specializes in Buprenorphine treatment.
 Westcare Nevada Inc Community Triage Center provides methadone/buprenorphine for pain management.
-Some of the treatment approaches used by Westcare Nevada Inc Community Triage Center include 12-step rehab, relapse prevention and cognitive behavioral therapy.
-Westcare Nevada Inc Community Triage Center also specializes in detox services and offers Methamphetamines Detoxification, Benzodiazepines Detoxification and Alcohol Detox.
+Some of the treatment approaches used by Westcare Nevada Inc Community Triage Center include cognitive behavioral therapy, motivational interviewing and 12-step rehab.
+Westcare Nevada Inc Community Triage Center also specializes in detox services and offers Cocaine Detoxification, Opioid Detox and Benzodiazepines Detoxification.
 Westcare Nevada Inc Community Triage Center provides residential treatment and residential detoxification.
 It also provides detoxification.

 Address: 323 North Maryland Parkway, Las Vegas, NV 89101